LLNL/axom/src/axom/slam/docs/sphinx/first_example.rst

    :language: C++

-Since these are static relations, they refer to data that was constructed elsewhere (the ``axom::Array`` buffers, which must outlive the relations).
-The relations are lightweight views over that data, and no data is copied.
-To iteratively build relations instead, we would use the ``DynamicConstantRelation`` and ``DynamicVariableRelation`` classes.

-The ``make_*`` helpers wrap Slam's lower-level ``Builder`` classes; see :ref:`setup-label` for more details about constructing sets, relations and maps directly.
+The example's begin offsets are ``{0, 5, 7, 8, 10, 11, 13, 14, 16, 17, 19, 20}``.
+The first vertex has five related entries, and the final offset records twenty connections in total.

+These static relations borrow their sets and array objects.
+Both must outlive the relations, and construction does not copy the connectivity data.
+To build connectivity incrementally, use ``DynamicConstantRelation`` or ``DynamicVariableRelation``.

+See :ref:`setup-label` for construction helpers and builders.

 Maps
 ----

-We define the positions of the mesh vertices as a ``Map`` on the ``verts`` set.
+Next. we construct the coordinate map on ``verts``.
-For this example, we set the first vertex to lie at the origin, and the remaining vertices line within an annulus around the unit circle.
+We start by placing the first vertex at the origin and the remaining vertices in an annulus around the unit circle.

 .. literalinclude:: ../../examples/UserDocs.cpp
    :start-after: _quadmesh_example_vert_positions_start